Phoneme: Correspondence between letters and phonemes

-In sign languages
+Phonemes in sign languages

 Sign language phonemes are bundles of articulation features.
 Stokoe was the first scholar to describe the phonemic system of ASL.
-He identified the bundles tab (elements of location, from Latin tabula), dez (the handshape, from designator), sig (the motion, from signation).
+He identified the bundles tab (elements of location, from Latin tabula), dez (the handshape, from designator), and sig (the motion, from signation).
 Some researchers also discern ori (orientation), facial expression or mouthing.
 Just as with spoken languages, when features are combined, they create phonemes.
 As in spoken languages, sign languages have minimal pairs which differ in only one phoneme.
 For instance, the ASL signs for father and mother differ minimally with respect to location while handshape and movement are identical; location is thus contrastive.

 Stokoe's terminology and notation system are no longer used by researchers to describe the phonemes of sign languages; William Stokoe's research, while still considered seminal, has been found not to characterize American Sign Language or other sign languages sufficiently.
 For instance, non-manual features are not included in Stokoe's classification.
 More sophisticated models of sign language phonology have since been proposed by Brentari, Sandler, and Van der Kooij.

 Chereme

-Cherology and chereme (from "hand") are synonyms of phonology and phoneme previously used in the study of sign languages.
-A chereme, as the basic unit of signed communication, is functionally and psychologically equivalent to the phonemes of oral languages, and has been replaced by that term in the academic literature.
-Cherology, as the study of cheremes in language, is thus equivalent to phonology.
-The terms are not in use anymore.
-Instead, the terms phonology and phoneme (or distinctive feature) are used to stress the linguistic similarities between signed and spoken languages.

-The terms were coined in 1960 by William Stokoe at Gallaudet University to describe sign languages as true and full languages.
+Cherology and chereme (from χείρ 'hand') are synonyms of phonology and phoneme which were previously used in the study of sign languages.
+The terms were coined in 1960 by William Stokoe at Gallaudet University, who sought to describe sign languages and their constituent parts as true and full languages.
 Once a controversial idea, the position is now universally accepted in linguistics.
 Stokoe's terminology, however, has been largely abandoned.

+Cheremes, as the basic units of signed communication, are functionally and psychologically equivalent to phonemes in oral languages.
+Cherology, as the study of cheremes in language, is thus equivalent to phonology.
+These cher-root terms have thus been deprecated or replaced in the academic literature and elsewhere.
+Instead, the terms phonology and phoneme (or distinctive feature) are used, which in turn tends to stress the linguistic similarities between signed and spoken languages.